ozontech/file.d/plugin/input/file/README.md

 **`offsets_op`** *`string`* *`default=continue`* *`options=continue|tail|reset`*

-An offset operation which will be performed when you add a file as a job:
+An Offset operation which will be performed when you add a file as a job:
-*  `continue` – uses an offset file
+*  `continue` – uses an Offset file
-*  `tail` – sets an offset to the end of the file
+*  `tail` – sets an Offset to the end of the file
-*  `reset` – resets an offset to the beginning of the file
+*  `reset` – resets an Offset to the beginning of the file
 > It is only used on an initial scan of `watching_dir`.
 Files that will be caught up later during work will always use `reset` operation.

 <br>